sourceduty/Sourceduty_Business/README.md

 #

-> "*Sourceduty might grow big enough to buy another business.*"
+> ALex: "*Sourceduty might grow big enough to buy another business.*"

 > "*I would probably hire people for social media and sales if Sourceduty was bigger.*"